Hassaan-Munawar/Netflix-UI-Clone/README.md

-🚀 Excited to Share My Latest Project: Netflix UI Clone! 🎬
+🚀 Excited to Share My Project: Netflix UI Clone! 🎬

-I'm thrilled to present my latest project—a Netflix UI Clone that I built using HTML and CSS.
+I'm thrilled to present my project—a Netflix UI Clone that I built using HTML and CSS.
 This project was a fantastic opportunity to sharpen my front-end development skills and dive deeper into creating smooth, visually appealing user interfaces.

 🔍 Project Highlights: